-After three years of migration observations, most Iowa swans that migrate some distance are wintering in northeast and east central Kansas and northwest and west-central Missouri.
-A review of swan sightings indicates that over the last 5 years most areas of state are now seeing swans at sometime during the year.
+After three years of migration observations, most Iowa swans that migrate some distance are wintering in northeast and east-central Kansas and northwest and west-central Missouri.
+A review of swan sightings indicates that over the last five years most areas of the state are now seeing swans at sometime during the year.
 This is another indication that the restoration effort, although slow, is moving forward.
 The DNR is excited about what the future holds for trumpeter swan in the state.